 We have seen this multiple times where a customer hires an app developer based on price.
 The developer chooses the framework based on their familiarity with that Framework, yet it’s not an optimal solution for future growth and scalability, maintenance cost and so on.
 At SolutionBuilt we are agnostic when it comes to frameworks as we have developers that can cost in most any language.
 We give the customer multiple options for consideration along with the associated build and maintenance cost.
 For instance, we had a medical mobile app that required security and HIPPA compliance built on React Native.
 While React Native is an awesome framework, the customer really needs their apps built on Native iOS which uses the software language of Swift and Android on Kotlin and Java.

 It’s important to also have a user experience designer with experience in mobile apps to design your app.
 You never want to rely on a mobile app developer for this as they are more sophisticated than an average user, and also in most cases not trained in user experience design or human factors engineering.

 Now that your app is designed you will want to approve project plan that details the time required for each end every page and feature of the app.
 You will want to meet regularly to discuss the progress of the apps timeline.
-If you’re not receiving regular updates or you haven’t seen any progress on your app, chances are it’s not on schedule and the app developer is working on another project and not focused on yours.
+If you’re not receiving regular updates or you haven’t seen any progress on your app, chances are it’s not on schedule and the app developer is working on another project and not focused on yours, a valid reason to fire your app developer.
 Throughout the entire software development life cycle, the team you hire internally or an app development company, should work closely to maximize efficiency and make the most out of the timeline.
 With regular meetings and reviews of the app, you should be poised for success in meeting your time to market.

 No Detailed Progress